jshuadvd/hacks-n-notes/training.md

 - create new sesion ID at login to protect

 ### Password storing
-- hashing is easy decifered with the proper equipment
+- hashing is easy decifered with the proper equipment. hashkiller.co.uk , arteschnica.com 6billion passwords per second
+- encryption - superadmins can decrypt passwords.. so that's the weakness

 ## React